Friday, 29 November 2019

-As told in the business pages, we loved those crispy fried smaller variety of fish yesterday night.
-I had shown Cristine how to marinate the fish, she patiently does all kinds of fries so well.
+We loved the crispy fried smaller variety of fish yesterday night.
+I had shown Cristine how to marinate the fish, she patiently does all kinds of fries.
 The husband so loved that he did not touch his share of chicken.
 I get angry when they waste rice, where to keep the used rice?

-So loved the meal yesterday night with deep fried battered fish, dal, bhadhakopi, salad.
-Today we have an official party to attend and once I finish writing the post, I have to cook a bit.
-So you know I have to wrap up soon.
-I think the idea of this steamed cake popped up from my love for the Filipino sweets and Malaysian Kueh.
-I am pretty sure that the family veterans would have learnt to prepare kueh & puto cakes too if such countries existed in their map.
-I find one variety of kueh very similar to our patishapta.
-To my disgust, I cannot have them on a regular basis.
+We loved the meal yesterday night with deep fried battered fish, dal, bhadhakopi, salad.
+Today we have an official party to attend.
+Once I finish writing the post, I have to cook.
+I have to wrap up soon.
+I think the idea of this steamed cake popped up from my love for Filipino sweets and Malaysian Kueh.
+I am pretty sure that family veterans would have learnt to prepare kueh & puto cakes too if such countries existed in their map.
+I find one variety of kueh similar to our patishapta.
+I cannot have them regular.
 This vegetarian, vegan, gluten free steamed cake with date palm jaggery, rice flour, coconut milk, walnuts AKHROT O PATALI DIYE STEAMED RICE CAKE will lessen your time of cooking and give you the feel of "puli pitha", to some extent of "dhuki" too.

 INGREDIENTS :